tiprankstipranks

 Certain provisions in our governing documents, and of Delaware law, may make it more difficult for a third party to acquire us.

 Certain provisions of our Certificate of Incorporation and By-laws and of Delaware law could have the effect of making it difficult for a third party to acquire a controlling interest in us.
-Such provisions include, among others, a provision allowing the Board of Directors to issue preferred stock having rights senior to those of the common stock and certain requirements which make it difficult for stockholders to amend our By-laws and prevent them from calling special meetings of stockholders.
+Such provisions include, among others, a provision allowing the Board of Directors to issue preferred stock having rights senior to those of our common stock and certain requirements which make it difficult for stockholders to amend our By-laws and prevent them from calling special meetings of stockholders.
 Delaware law imposes some restrictions on mergers and other business combinations between us and any "interested stockholder" with beneficial ownership of 15% or more of our outstanding common stock.

 Share Price & Shareholder Rights - Risk 2

-The market price for our common stock may continue to be volatile as a result of a number of factors, including quarterly operating results.
+The market price for our common stock may continue to be volatile as a result of a number of factors, including our quarterly operating results.

-We experience significant fluctuations in quarterly sales and earnings due to several factors, some of which are substantially outside of our control, including but not limited to: - general economic conditions, as well as those specific to the healthcare industry and related industries;- changes in income tax laws and incentives that could create adverse tax consequences;- the execution of restructuring plans;- the complexity of our organization;- our ability to supply products to meet customer demand;- the timing of new product introductions by us and our competitors;- the timing of industry trade shows;- changes in customer inventory levels;- developments in government or third party payor reimbursement policies;- changes in customer preferences and product mix;- fluctuations in manufacturing costs;- competitors' sales promotions; and - fluctuations in currency exchange rates.
+We may experience significant fluctuations in quarterly sales and earnings due to several factors, some of which are substantially outside of our control, including but not limited to: - general economic conditions, as well as those specific to the healthcare industry and related industries;- changes in income tax laws and incentives that could create adverse tax consequences;- the execution of restructuring plans;- the complexity of our organization;- our ability to supply products to meet customer demand;- the timing of new product introductions by us and our competitors;- the timing of industry trade shows;- changes in customer inventory levels;- developments in government or third-party payor reimbursement policies;- changes in customer preferences and product mix;- fluctuations in manufacturing costs;- competitors' sales promotions; and - fluctuations in currency exchange rates.
 As a result, we may fail to meet the expectations of investors and securities analysts, which could cause our stock price to decline.

-Accounting & Financial Operations3 | 8.6%
+Accounting & Financial Operations2 | 6.3%

 Accounting & Financial Operations - Risk 1